aannestad/eventstudyTools/README.md

 # eventstudySuite
 Interactive data exploration and stock price predictions based on news and company events

 This was build for enabling my master's thesis in Economic Analysis at the Norwegian School of Economics (NHH).
-Given stock price data and a database of news and events, it has plenty of features for empirical inferences on the subsequent data
+Given stock price data and a database of news and events, it has plenty of features for empirical inference on the ways stock prices react to fundamental information.

 <!---[First equation](https://latex.codecogs.com/gif.latex?\dpi{400}\alpha&space;+&space;\frac{2\beta}{\gamma})--->